 Turn The Towns Teal® is a national campaign to promote awareness of ovarian cancer and its subtle symptoms.
 Volunteers tie ribbons throughout town centers and hand out symptom cards during the month of September which is National Ovarian Cancer Awareness Month.

 Turn The Towns Teal® was founded by Gail MacNeil of Chatham, NJ, who was inspired by her own experiences.
 During Gail’s ten-year battle with ovarian cancer, she realized first-hand that not enough was being done to publicize the symptoms of the disease.
 She wanted to spare others what she and her family endured.
 Gail was fastidious about her health and went to her gynecologist on three separate occasions complaining of classic symptoms; however, her doctor dismissed these symptoms as merely the onset of middle age.
 On December 23, 1997 Gail was diagnosed with Stage IIIC ovarian cancer.
 There is NO early detection test for ovarian cancer which is why this campaign is so very, very critical in fighting the disease.

 Gail had laid the foundation of Turn The Towns Teal® and set forth certain guidelines for the campaign including the requirement that ribbons be put up in the beginning of September and taken down at the end of the month.
 She also required that volunteers receive written approval from their towns about placement of the ribbons.
 She started this campaign in 2007 at which time 40 towns in New Jersey participated.
-In 2014, we had registrants from 46 states as well as Canada, Puerto Rico and Bermuda.
+In 2015, we had registrants in all 50 states as well as Canada and Bermuda.